 Student Access Services

-Ringling College of Art and Design is committed to providing equal access opportunities for all students.
+Ringling College is committed to providing equal access opportunities for all students.
 Students who have disabilities are offered a variety of reasonable accommodations in order to have complete access to all academic programs.
 This is in compliance with Section 504 of the Rehabilitation Act of 1973 and the American with Disabilities Act (ADA) regulations and other relevant state and federal legislation policies.

 Housing accommodations require more notice for planning and assignment.
 Students that require housing accommodations are encouraged to email Student Access Services at firstname.lastname@example.org once a housing contract has been submitted.

 Though the accommodation process cannot begin until a student has been accepted to the college, many people have questions prior to applying.
 Students are encouraged to meet with Student Access Services while gathering information and applying to Ringling College.
 Inquires or establishing a line of communication can begin by emailing SAS@ringling.edu.

 Once Students have been accepted into Ringling College, the application for accommodations can be submitted, please complete the online application and upload documentation using our online management system - AIM.